skyfox/udacity/algo/proj3-problems-vs-algorithms/description.md

 will take same linear time.
 Space complexity: O(n).
 After the loop auxiliary list (sorted_arr) will have the same length as input list.

+## Autocomplete with Tries

+Different functions of trie-based autocomplete have different complexity.

+Insert time complexity: O(n), where n - is a length of a 'word'.
+Insert memory complexity: O(n).
+In worst case every word we try to insert consists of unique sequences of chars, for example 'aaa', 'bbbb', 'cc'.
+Worst case memory-n is a sum of lengths of inserted words.

+Get suffixes time complexity: O(n), where n is a number of nodes in a trie.
+In worst case a suffix is an empty string.
+In this case we need to visit all n nodes of the trie.
+Memory complexity: O(n), where n is all words stored in a trie.
+In worst case we will return all words built on the way to nodes with is_word=True attribute.

+It might sounds like a slow algorithm, but we see it in action in our mobile devices since forever.
+The secret is that the number of words in a language is limited.
+300,000-450,000 words for English.
+People actively use 20,000-50,000.
+Actively used words very often have similar prefixes.
+Hence the time and memory complexity in real-world scenario is very-very limited and even very low-cost phones can do it very fast.

 ## Max and Min in a Unsorted Array

 Note: I use -∞ and +∞ to compare with.
 In a case of empty input default (-∞, +∞) will be returned.